zhangzc21/LoRAM/README.md

 ## Introduction

-Tired of complex spectral initialization methods that slow down your LoRA (Low-Rank Adaptation) fine-tuning?
+Tired of complex spectral initialization methods that complicate your LoRA (Low-Rank Adaptation) fine-tuning?
 LoRAM is your solution.
 Our lightweight initialization scheme for LoRA simplifies the process of optimizing large models, delivering spectral-level performance without the extra computational and storage headaches.

 **Why LoRAM?**
 - **Effortless Efficiency**: LoRAM ditches the cumbersome computations and storage demands of traditional spectral methods.
 It's a plug-and-play approach that integrates seamlessly with existing LoRA setups, saving you time and resources.